It goes without saying that a brilliant CV will be your ticket to an interview and hopefully, a great mechanic job.

-As a starting point, remember that hundreds of other people may be applying for the same position as you, and recruiters can realistically only spend a short time going through each CV – sometimes decisions are made in as little as 20 seconds.
-So work hard to get all your best points across while being as clear and concise as possible, and remember to prioritise your points so that the most important information isn’t left to the end.
+As a starting point, remember that there will be others applying for any job you are interested in, so the key to securing the job you want will be to stand out.
+Recruiters spend a short time going through each CV – sometimes decision to progress someone’s application is made in as little as 20 seconds.
+So work hard to get your key skills and experience as a mechanic across, and remember to prioritise your points so that the most important information isn’t left until the end.

 Think of your CV as your own personal marketing tool.
 It’s the perfect opportunity to sell yourself and communicate your skills and experience.
-We think these tips for a mechanic specific CV will help:
+We think these tips for your mechanic CV will help too:

 1. Clear and simple layout

-Your CV must be easy to read quickly, so make it uncluttered and eye-catching.
-With your layout, separate out the different sections and use clear section headings.
-Avoid long paragraphs and rambling sentences.
+Your CV should be clear, and easy to read.
+Ensure the layout look uncluttered and the headlines to each section of your CV stand out.
+Avoid long paragraphs and rambling sentences – apart from your personal statement, which will sit at the top of your CV, under your contact details, keep the rest of your information short and concise, with bullet points.
 It often helps to use bullet pointing to break up text into easily readable bite-sized chunks – you can provide a lot of information about your past experience as a mechanic this way.

-Keep in mind the brand of the company you’re targeting.
-This sums up the kind of organisation they are and the types of people they want to employ.
 Make sure you understand what employers are looking out for before you fill out your CV or application form.
-Using a one-size-fits-all, generic CV for your job applications won’t get you noticed.
+Using a one-size-fits-all, generic CV for your job application won’t get you noticed.